The Best of M for Montreal: Artists to Watch in 2016

 Twenty-year-old Charlotte Cardin may have first made a name for herself as a model, but you'll come to remember this Montreal singer for her smokey jazz vocals and unblushing, provocative songwriting in both English and French.
 She's hasn't recorded much original material yet—she favors covers—but keep an eye out for her debut EP this fall.

-In the days before Duchess Says' closing night set at Club Soda, they were described to us on multiple occasions as "the best Montreal band you've never heard of."
-While we were only able to catch a few minutes of their set, it was clear that they're up there.
+In the days before Duchess Says' closing night set at Club Soda, they were described to me on multiple occasions as "the best Montreal band you've never heard of," and they are sure as heck up there.
 The group makes ramshackle synthpunk that sounds like a train-wreck, in the best way.
 Frontwoman Annie Claude falls somewhere between Poly Styrene and Eugene Hutz, but is a force all her own, walking atop the crowd and then bringing the party on stage along with her.

 Andrea Domanick is the West Coast Editor of Noisey.
 Follow her on Twitter.